Sony A77 vs RX100 VI

 - More modern: Reflects 6 years and 9 months of technical progress since the A77 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 VI emerges as the winner of the match-up (14 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 VI comes out slightly ahead of the A77 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Sony A77 and the Sony RX100 VI place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.